- Click Here

 The exact benefits you could be eligible for will depend on your specific disability policy.
 Generally speaking, the primary benefit is the cash benefit you receive to replace your income while you’re unable to work.
 This is typically a specified percentage of your normal income, although there might also be a capped amount.

-Whatever the benefits included in your policy, our disability lawyers can help you get everything you’re entitled to.
+Whatever the benefits included in your policy, our disability lawyers in Toronto can help you get everything you’re entitled to.

 Connect with a Disability Lawyer in Toronto

-Whether you’ve had your claim denied or your benefits revoked, the Mirian Law Firm can help you take on the insurance company and prove your disability.
+Whether you’ve had your claim denied or your benefits revoked, the Blackacre Law, PC can help you take on the insurance company and prove your disability.
 We’ve helped disabled residents from all over Ontario get the short- and long-term disability benefits they’re rightfully entitled to.